-- 1) implement Article 6A of the Agreement between the Faculty Association and the Board of Trustees concerning tenure review; - 2) provide a framework within which tenure review committees can perform the crucial task of evaluating a candidate for permanent faculty status; and, - 3) assist the candidate in understanding the process and the performance expectations to successfully complete the process.
+- 1. implement Article 6A of the Agreement between the Faculty Association and the Board of Trustees concerning tenure review; - 2. provide a framework for tenure review committees so they can: - a. perform the crucial task of evaluating a candidate for permanent faculty status; and, - b. assist the candidate in understanding the process and the performance expectations to successfully complete the process.